 Committed to professionals, artisans and retailers, Societe Generale has joined forces with numerous Fintech with a shared desire to promote the emergence of new projects, accompanying innovation and the local economy.

-In Africa, where Societe Generale is one of the top three international banking players, the Group is meeting the growing demand for banking services by developing innovative payment solutions with fintech company TagPay.
+In Africa, where Societe Generale is one of the three international banks most present on the continent, the Group is responding to the challenges of the low level of bank use by developing innovative payment solutions with the Fintech TagPay.

-In India, our Catalyst accelerator is opening up business opportunities for the Indian ecosystem.
-Local fintech companies are working with the business lines concerned to create a prototype solution in just six weeks around themes such as artificial intelligence, machine learning, big data, data visualisation, audio transcription into text, and client sentiment analysis.
+In India, our accelerator Catalyst is opening up business challenges to the Indian ecosystem.
+Local Fintech are working with businesses to provide a prototype solution in just 6 weeks on topics such as Artificial Intelligence, Machine Learning, Big Data, data visualisation, audio transcription into text and the analysis of customer opinions.

 Acquisition of Treezor, one of France’s pioneering Banking-as-a-Service platforms